kxepal/couchdb-python/doc/views.rst

 active or not.
 There is third optional argument `rereduce` which signs is rereduce mode active or not.

-If ``reduce`` function result is twise longer than initial request than :exc:`~couchdb.server.exceptions.Error` exception would be raised.
+If ``reduce`` function result is twice longer than initial request than :exc:`~couchdb.server.exceptions.Error` exception would be raised.
 However, this behavior could be disabled by setting reduce_limit to False in CouchDB sever config (see query_server_config options section).